antoinesylvia/dfw_metroplex_poweredup_train/Project 3/README.md

 # LEGO 88010 Remote — Debugger and Button Parser

-This project provides a simple Python script to connect to a LEGO 88010 Handset remote (also known as the Powered Up Remote) and read button presses using BLE (Bluetooth Low Energy).
+This script (lego_test_88010_remote_buttons.py) provides a simple Python script to connect to a LEGO 88010 Handset remote (also known as the Powered Up Remote) and read button presses using BLE (Bluetooth Low Energy).

 ---

-## 🚦 How It Works
+## - How It Works

 ### 1️ - Connect to the Remote